Synthetify/synthetify-protocol/docs/docs/faq.md

 **11. What are the costs of using Synthetify?**

 Costs are adjusted to the current market situation.
 For now it is 0.3%.
-User who hold sufficient collateral in SNY, gets an additional discount.
+Users who hold sufficient collateral in SNY, will get an additional discount.

-**12. Are there any benefits from providing liquidity?**
+**12. Are there any benefits from staking?**

-Participants of the debt pool earn pro rata shares of the exchange fees for acting as a counterparty during trades.
+Participants of the debt pool earn pro rata shares of the exchange fees.

-**13. Is there any risk to providing liquidity to the pools?**
+**13. Is there any risk to participating in the pool?**

 The pool debt participant can remove their liquidity at any time.
 There is no risk of loosing SNY tokens.
-However its price is affected by market fluctuations, which means that the return on providing liquidity may be less than the absolute price variation.
+However its price is affected by market fluctuations, which means that the rewards may be less than the absolute price variation.

 **14. How can I verify that the transaction was completed?**